Destinations for families offer perfect places for sledding, snow tubing, tobogganing, and cross-country skiing.

 Northstar California: North Shore Tahoe, Truckee.
 New tubing hill at mid-mountain area.
-Cost: $30 (includes use of tube for 1 hour).
-Tubing hill open evenings, weekends, and holidays.
+Cost: $38 (includes use of tube for 1 hour; $28 for each additional hour).
+Tubing hill open every day, weather permitting.
 (800) 466-6784, northstarattahoe.com .

 Wolverton Snowplay Area: 82 miles east of Fresno in Sequoia National Park.
 Ungroomed sled hill.
 No lift or rentals.
 There are rentals, snacks, and snowplay items at Wuksachi Lodge, 3 miles north of Wolverton Road.
 Use of hill is free.
 Open daily depending on conditions.
-(559) 565-3341, nps.gov/seki /.
+(559) 565-3341, nps.gov .

 California Sno-Park Areas

 Vehicles can be parked overnight at many Sno-Park sites.
 A day-use permit costs $5; a season permit (the real bargain) is just $25.

 Permits can be obtained at sports shops, at businesses near the Sno-Park areas, and at many California state parks.
 Call the Off-Highway Motor Vehicle Recreation Division or OHMVR Division office at (916) 324-4442 to find places to buy a permit and to get a Sno-Park brochure.
 Seasonal and day permits are also available by mail and online.
 Send a check for $26, made out to Department of Parks and Recreation, and a completed form to: OHMVR Division, Attention: Permit Orders, 1725 23rd St., Suite 200, Sacramento, CA 95816.
 Permits may be purchased online at ohv.parks.ca.gov/snoparks for an additional $1.95 processing fee (plus shipping; day use can be printed at home, so no shipping fee).